Collaboration Equilibrium in Federated Learning: Collaboration Equilibrium

-From Definition \ref{def:sc}, Eq.(\ref{eq:sc-1}) means that any client in a stable coalition cannot improve its model utility further.
+\item Any sub coalition $C'\subset C^{s}$ cannot achieve the maximal utility for all clients in $C'$, i.e., \end{enumerate} \end{definition} From Definition \ref{def:sc}, Eq.(\ref{eq:sc-1}) means that any client in a stable coalition cannot improve its model utility further.
 Eq.(\ref{eq:sc-2}) states that this coalition is \emph{stable} as any sub coalition $C'$ can benefit from $C^{s} \backslash C'$.
 Therefore any sub coalition has no motivation to leave $C^{s}$.
 Eq.(\ref{eq:sc-1}) implies that a stable coalition will not welcome any other clients to join as others will not benefit the clients in $C^{s}$ further.
 In Figure~\ref{fig:example2}, $\left\{ I^{1}, I^{2}, I^{3} \right\}$ and $\left\{ I^{5}, I^{6} \right\}$ are the two stable coalitions.
 In order to identify the stable coalitions from the benefit graph, we first introduce the concept of strongly connected component in a directed graph.

 \sen{